ABOUT IGOROT STONE KINGDOM

 • An Igorot Gold Mine

-• A white carabao monument which the owner claims was his sign to build the Stone Kingdom.
+• A white carabao monument which the owner claimed as his sign to build the Stone Kingdom.

 • A bridge